How You Can Help Now

-In order to move resources quickly and not further burden nonprofit organizations, during Phase One there will not be a formal application process for the fund.
-Agencies providing immediate basic needs relief can email United Way to share their needs so they can be considered during the granting process.
+In order to move resources quickly and not further burden nonprofit organizations, there is currently not a formal application process for the fund.
+Nonprofits providing immediate basic needs relief can email United Way to share their needs so they can be considered during the granting process.

 The committee consists of representatives from the Community Foundation and United Way, and approved by the Foundation’s Board of Directors.